tskiranmayee/DataTrailBlazer.github.io/_posts/2021-09-27-Azure-Course1-Concepts-of-non-relational-data.md

     * Store, audit, and analyze changes to your objects, over any period of time, for security, compliance or intelligence for enterprise data management.
     * Build solutions to back up, mirror, or replicate object state in your account for disaster management or compliance.
     * Build connected application pipelines that react to change events or schedule executions based on created or changed objects.
+### Azure File Storage
+*  Azure File Storage enables you to create files shares in the cloud, and access these file shares from anywhere with an internet connection.
+*  Azure File Storage exposes file shares using the **Server Message Block 3.0 (SMB)** protocol.
+*  Control access to shares in Azure File Storage using authentication and authorization services available through Azure Active Directory Domain Services.
+* Share up to 100 TB of data in a single storage account.
+* Data can be distributed across any number of file shares in the account.
+* Maximum size of a single file is 1 TB.
+* Supports up to 2000 concurrent connections per shared file.
+* Upload files to Azure File Storage using 1) the Azure portal 2) tools such as the AzCopy utility .
+* Azure File Sync service to synchronize locally cached copies of shared files with the data in Azure File Storage.
+* Two performance tiers:
+       1) **Standard** tier uses hard disk-based hardware in a datacenter, and the Premium tier uses solid-state disks.
+       2) **Premium** tier offers greater throughput, but is charged at a higher rate.

+#### Use cases and management benefits of using Azure File Storage
+* Migrate existing applications to the cloud.
+* Share server data across on-premises and cloud.
+* Integrate modern applications with Azure File Storage.
+* Simplify hosting High Availability (HA) workload data.

+### Important Points
+* Don't use Azure File Storage for files that can be written by multiple concurrent processes simultaneously.
+Multiple writers require careful synchronization, otherwise the changes made by one process can be overwritten by another.
+* The alternative solution is to lock the file as it is written, and then release the lock when the write operation is complete.
+However, this approach can severely impact concurrency and limit performance.

+* A fully managed service.
+* Shared data is replicated locally within a region, but can also be geo-replicated to a second region.
+* 300 MB/second of throughput for a single Standard file share, but you can increase throughput capacity by creating a Premium file share, for additional cost.
+* All data is encrypted at rest.
+* Can enable encryption for data in-transit between Azure File Storage and your applications.
+### Azure Cosmos DB
+* NOSQL -> documents, graphs, key-value stores, and column family stores.
+* Azure Cosmos DB is a multi-model NoSQL database management system.
+Cosmos DB manages data as a partitioned set of documents.
+A document is a collection of fields, identified by a key.
+The fields in each document can vary, and a field can contain child documents.
+* Many document databases use JSON (JavaScript Object Notation) to represent the document structure.
+* A document can hold up to 2 MB of data, including small binary objects.
+* If you need to store larger blobs as part of a document, use Azure Blob storage, and add a reference to the blob in the document.
+* Cosmos DB provides APIs(Application Programming Interface) to access these documents using a set of well-known interfaces.
+  1. SQL API. ->realtional DB
+  2. Table API.  -> key-value pair
+  3. MongoDB API. -> document database
+  4. Cassandra API. -> column family database management system.
+  5. Gremlin API. -> graph database

+* CosmosDB database -> The documents in a container are grouped together into partitions.
+* A set of documents that share a common partition key.
+* Helps to reduce the amount of I/O (disk reads) that queries might need to perform when retrieving a set of documents for a given entity.

+### Use cases and management benefits
+* Highly scalable DBMS
+* Automatically allocates space in a container for your partitions, and each partition can grow up to 10 GB in size.
+* Indexes are created and maintained automatically.
+* Virtually no administrative overhead
+* To ensure availability, all databases are replicated within a single region.
+* Replication is transparent, and failover from a failed replica is automatic.
+* Guarantees 99.99% high availability.
+* Replicate anywhere in the world (additional cost).
+* All replicas are synchronized.
+* Types of Consistency:
+    * Strong -> Linearizability refers to serving requests concurrently.
+    * Bounded staleness-> The reads are guaranteed to honor the consistent-prefix guarantee.
+        The "staleness" can be configured in two ways:
+          * The number of versions (K) of the item
+          * The time interval (T) reads might lag behind the writes
+    * Session ->  consistent prefix, and eventual.